 7. Cozy up with a hot chocolate

 Warm up in Delhi this winter with a rich cup of hot chocolate.
-Delhi has lots of wonderful cafes and chocolate shops for hot chocolate, like Choko La in Khan Market, Cafe Dori in Dhan Mill Compound or Chocolateria San Churro in GK2 M Block Market.
+Delhi has lots of wonderful spots to get hot chocolate, like Choko La in Khan Market or Cafe Dori in Dhan Mill Compound.
 If you really want to warm up, add a shot of Old Monk rum to your hot chocolate – rum has a warming effect on the body, and the Indian brand Old Monk is excellent.

 8. Go souvenir shopping at Dilli Haat INA